sagemath/sagewiki_to_gh-2022-10-10/days34/projects.md

  * [[http://trac.sagemath.org/sage_trac/ticket/11769|#11769]] Singular doesn't build on Ubuntu Oneiric
  * [[http://trac.sagemath.org/sage_trac/ticket/10902|#10902]] factorization of multivariate polynomials

-== Update the Singular interface to work with libpolys ==
+== Update the Singular interface to work with libpolys + fix build system issues ==

-'''People:''' Burcin, Oleksandr
+'''People:''' Volker, Burcin, Oleksandr
  There were many changes to libSingular as part of the refactoring effort.
 The Sage interface needs to be adapted to these.
 This should be a matter of renaming the functions that are called in Sage and adding the current ring as an argument (modulo bugs in libpolys).

  * create spkg for refactored Singular
  * search/replace calls to libSingular in the Sage library to get the interface to compile & link

+---- /!\ '''Edit conflict - other version:''' ----

+---- /!\ '''Edit conflict - your version:''' ----
+== Fix the building of spielwiese Singular (libpolys) ==

+'''People:''' Volker, Oleksandr

+ * parallel building `make -j` used to fail because of generated sources (e.g. `feOpt.inc`)
+ * `make install` should install everything needed for `make distcheck`
+ * tests run via `make check` should be able to find resources (e.g. gftables) - cleate symlink or set Singular environment variables?

+---- /!\ '''End of edit conflict''' ----
 == Refactored Singular should pass it's test suite ==

 '''People:''' Burcin, Oleksandr, Hans, Volker